 Colored sugars are great for decorating cookies, cakes and other baked goods.
 They also cost way more than they should!
 If you learn how to make your own, you can cut your baking costs considerably.

 The best part?
-It's super easy, a lot of fun and the color possibilities are endless and it is a great project to do with kids.
+It's super easy; the color possibilities are endless; and it is a great project to do with kids.

 3 Things You Need for DIY Colored Sugar

 Making your own colored sugar is easier than you think.
 It's also likely that you already have everything you need right there in your kitchen.
 Here's what you'll need to make a batch:

 - Granulated sugar, sanding sugar or raw sugar

 - Food coloring (liquid is best, but gel will also work)

 Homemade colored sugar can be any color you like.
 Use the chart on the back of the food coloring box for basic colors; refer to a food coloring chart for icing to find even more colors options; or get creative, and come up with your own colors.

 - Place sugar in a plastic zipper bag.
 Coloring a half cup of sugar at a time is a good rule of thumb.

 - Add a drop of food coloring; seal the bag; and mix until the color is evenly distributed throughout the sugar.
 Using a plastic bag helps to contain the mess, and allows you to knead the color through the sugar, so it mixes together quickly.

 - Continue to add food coloring one drop at a time, until you are satisfied with the color.
 Try five drops of food coloring for pale colors.
 Add additional drops to create bolder, brighter colors.